AllMightySauron/ascii-table3/README.md

 [![Build stats](https://travis-ci.com/AllMightySauron/ascii-table3.png)](https://travis-ci.com/AllMightySauron/ascii-table3)
 [![npm version](https://badge.fury.io/js/ascii-table3.png)](https://badge.fury.io/js/ascii-table3)

-`ascii-table3` is a pure ascii table renderer and beautifier, heavily inspired by the ascii-table package created by Beau Sorensen <mail@beausorensen.com> (http://github.com/sorensen).
+`ascii-table3` is a pure ascii table renderer and beautifier, heavily inspired by the `ascii-table` package created by Beau Sorensen.
 The original package lacked support for multiple table styles and that is what motivated me to create this new one.

 Currently with **over a dozen** predefined table styles, the collection style keeps growing.
 I am pretty sure there is a style for everyone.
 If not, you can even design your own custom stye and add it to the library!

+Please direct any issues, suggestions or feature requests to the [ascii-table3 github] (https://github.com/AllMightySauron/ascii-table3) page.

 Existing code for the original `ascii-table` package should run fine with very few changes (see examples below).